 "Purchasing flood insurance should always be considered as part of an overall insurance program.
-Those living in areas of high flooding hazard that carry a mortgage on their property would be required by their lender to purchase and maintain flood insurance.
+Those living in areas of a high flooding hazard that carry a mortgage on their property would be required by their lender to purchase and maintain flood insurance.
 Otherwise, the decision to carry flood insurance is optional, but important to consider," says Myhr.

-Brad Goldsberry, with The Nate Bingel Agency in Northglenn, CO suggests answering these questions about your property when considering flood insurance:
+Brad Goldsberry, with The Nate Bingel Agency in Northglenn, CO, suggests answering these questions about your property when considering flood insurance:

 - Has your property ever flooded?

 - Are you located in a 100-year flood plain?

 - Do you have a basement?

 - What's your risk tolerance?

 - Can you afford to not have it?